namick/epm-go/README.md

 Command Line Interface
 ----------------------
 To install the command line tool, cd into `epm-go/cmd/epm/` and hit `go install`.
+You can get the dependencies with `go get -d`.
 Assuming your `go bin` is on your path, the cli is accessible as `epm`.
 Simply running that will look for a `.pdx` file in your current directory, deploy it, and run the tests if there are any (in a `.pdt`) file.